-Therefore, in the interest of safety, we used the same approach here, to make sure that there is no sign that the ChAd63/MVA PvDBP vaccines could worsen the symptoms of malaria infection.
-This means in the first stage of the trial, three volunteers were recruited to Group 1 in 2019 who were vaccinated and then challenged with malaria.
-There were no safety concerns, so we then proceeded to recruit a further 10-12 volunteers to Group 2, be vaccinated and challenged in exactly the same way as Group 1 volunteers.
-Due to COVID-19 pandemic, this trial was paused in 2020, after Group 2 volunteers received their first vaccination.
-As not all volunteers originally in Group 2 will be able to return to complete the study when it restarts in 2021, new volunteers will be recruited into Group 3 in 2021.
-Group 3 volunteers will undergo vaccinations and malaria challenge at the same schedule as Group 1 volunteers.
+Therefore, in the interest of safety, we will use the same approach here, to make sure that there is no sign that the ChAd63/MVA PvDBP vaccines could worsen the symptoms of malaria infection.
+This means in the first stage of the trial, three volunteers will be recruited to Group 1 to be vaccinated and then challenged with malaria.
+If there are no safety concerns, we will then proceed to recruit a further 12 volunteers to Group 2, be vaccinated and challenged in exactly the same way as Group 1 volunteers.

-The same number of control volunteers, recruited as part of another study, will be challenged alongside volunteers in this trial.
+The same number of control volunteers, recruited as part of another study, will be challenged alongside Group 1 and 2 volunteers, so that 3 control volunteers will be challenged at the same time as Group 1 and a further 12 controls will later be challenged at the same time as Group 2.